mariusz-schimke/GiGraph/README.md

 #### Sequence attributes

-Sequences support attributes too.
-You may set them either directly on the attribute collection of a sequence instance, or by using a lambda expression passed by an argument of the *AddSequence* method on the *Edges* collection.
+Attributes for a sequence may be set either directly on its attribute collection, or by using a lambda expression passed by an argument of the *AddSequence* method on the *Edges* collection of an element.

 ```c#
 graph.Edges.AddSequence